zaxxio/auto-file-processing/Readme.md

 # Automated File Processing
-1. Used a 10-Second Interval to show the logs.
+1. Used a 10-Second Interval to show the logs [Reduce to Fast Process].
 2. Did not find FTP for BI_Directional.
 So, used HTTP Polling
 3. Reconnect to FTP if disconnected.
 4. Logging (FileSystem)